Ram Navami riots: 2018 West Bengal riots

-Ram Navami procession that were scheduled to take place in Raniganj were disrupted when people from the other community objected the use of loud speakers.
-Soon the heated debate turned violent, and police personnel were attacked by bricks and stones.
-Bombing with crude bombs started as soon as mob became violent.
+Rama Navami procession that was scheduled to take place in Raniganj was disrupted when people from the Muslim community objected to the use of loudspeakers.
+Soon the heated debate turned violent, and police personnel was attacked with bricks and stones.
+Bombing with crude bombs started as soon as the mob became violent.
 Arindam Dutta Chowdhry Deputy Commissioner of Police (Headquarter), who reached the spot to monitor the situation, got injured in the bomb attack with his right hand almost blown away in the blast.

 2019 riots

-Asansol

-A Ram Navami rally taken out from Barakar Marwari Vidyalay, with most rallyist on the bikes, was pelted with stones when they attempted to pass through the Barakar Bazar.
-When they retaliated, the face-off turned violent.
+A Rama Navami rally taken out in Asansol, West Bengal, from Barakar Marwari Vidyalay, with most rallyist on the bikes, when they attempted to pass through the Barakar Bazar. they torched vehicles and pelted stones at house, When they retaliated, the face-off turned violent.